Bacteria and Health Safety

 Is the river safe for boating or swimming?
 OARS is attempting to answer this with our E. coli bacteria monitoring program.
 Bacteria and other pathogens can enter the rivers from leaking sewers or septic systems, storm-water runoff, or wildlife or dog waste.
 The EPA has linked high levels of E. coli (an indicator bacteria) in swimming water to high rates of gastro-intestinal illness.

 Between May and September, OARS volunteers collect river water samples bi-weekly at 6 locations throughout the river system.
-The samples are analyzed in a lab and E. coli bacteria counts are recorded as Most Probably Number (MPN) of colony forming units (cfu).
+The samples are analyzed in a lab and E. coli bacteria counts are recorded as Most Probable Number (MPN) of colony forming units (cfu).
 The EPA has established swimming safety thresholds of 235 cfu/100mL for single samples or 126 cfu/100mL for seasonal geo-mean averages.
 We hope to use our sampling results to identify which sections of the river are safe for swimming and to identify pollution sources to track down and eliminate.
 See the attached Bacteria Monitoring Summary, below, for more details.

-Download OARS' 2022 Bacteria Monitoring Summary
+Download OARS' 2023 Bacteria Monitoring Summary

 This work was possible because of grants from the Greater Lowell Community Foundation, the Wild & Scenic River Stewardship Council, and donations from OARS members.